 To his boss, it seemed like a big waste of money since he figured most of the people who click on the ads would end up clicking on their organic listings for free anyways, so why bother with the ad?

 I'd also find out which search terms we aren't ranking for that we could still target via Google Ads.
-Just make sure to add any terms you rank well for already as a negative keyword in Google Ads so you don't cannibalize your organic rankings.
+There's likely way more than you think.